 We typically begin each session with stretching, calisthenics and grappling related drills.
 The next hour is dedicated to learning and practicing technique.
 Questions about precious techniques or problems students have been having are typically answered during this time.

 Each session has a specific theme, strung together by the type of technique or by a specific strategy or position.
 All the techniques are relatively simple to apply, but an extensive amount of detail is involved in each of them.
-For this reason, 6 techniques is a natural maximum for each class.

 Students are encouraged to practice quality in their techniques, and for this reason, they spend a great deal of time drilling each one.